Costa Rican Renewal Party: History

-Established in 1995, as a splinter of the National Christian Alliance, the party first participated in national elections in 1998, when its presidential candidate, Sherman Thomas Jackson, received 1.4% of the vote, whilst they won a single seat in the parliamentary elections, taken by pastor and lawyer Justo Orozco.
-During the 1999–2000 popular protests against the electric liberalization bill known as Combo ICE, Orozco supported the protests and voted against the bill.
+The party was established in 1995 as a splinter group of the National Christian Alliance (ANC).
+It first participated in national elections in 1998, when its presidential candidate, Sherman Thomas Jackson, received 1.4% of the vote, while the party won one seat in the Legislative Assembly, occupied by pastor and lawyer Justo Orozco.
+During the 1999–2000 protests against the proposed electricity and telecommunications liberalization package known as the Combo ICE, Orozco supported the demonstrations and voted against the bill in Congress.

-Orozco was the party's presidential candidate in 2002, finishing fifth with 1.1% of the vote.
-The party also retained its sole parliamentary seat in the elections, taken by Carlos Avendaño.
-However, Avendaño left the party and founded his own (National Restoration Party).
+Orozco was the party's presidential candidate in the 2002 general election, finishing fifth with 1.1% of the vote.
+The party retained its single legislative seat, won by Carlos Avendaño Calvo.
+Avendaño later left the party and founded the National Restoration Party in 2005.

-In the 2006 elections, the party's candidate Bolívar Serrano Hidalgo won 3.4% of the vote in the presidential election, but the party lost its parliamentary seat (to Avendaño's party).
-Journalist David Romero Mora, well known for his book El caso Chemise, endorsed the party in this period.
+In the 2006 election, the party nominated Bolívar Serrano Hidalgo for president.
+He won 3.4% of the vote, though the party lost its legislative representation, which passed to Avendaño's party.
+During this period, journalist David Romero Mora, known for the book El caso Chemise, publicly endorsed the party.
+The party opposed the CAFTA-DR during the 2007 referendum on the agreement.

-During the 2007 Costa Rican Dominican Republic – Central America Free Trade Agreement referendum, it stood with the opposition to the agreement.
+In the 2010 election, former Tibás mayor Mayra González finished sixth in the presidential race with 0.7% of the vote.
+Despite this result, the party regained representation in the Legislative Assembly with the election of Justo Orozco.
+Orozco became a controversial figure during his term due to public statements widely criticized as homophobic and because of his election as president of the Legislative Assembly's Human Rights Commission with support from the governing National Liberation Party (PLN).

-In 2010 elections, former Tibás mayor Mayra Gonzalez finished sixth in the presidential contest with 0.7%, but the party regained parliamentary representation, winning a solitary seat, taken by Orozco.
-Orozco was very polemic during his tenure especially because some of his public comments were accused of homophobia and because he was elected president of the Human Rights Commission of Parliament thanks to his alliance with then ruling PLN.
-Orozco was candidate again in 2014 gaining similar results (1% of the votes) yet obtaining 2 seats in Congress, took by Gonzalo Ramírez Zamora and Abelino Esquivel.
-One of them, Gonzalo Ramírez Zamora, was elected president of the Legislative Assembly for the 2017–2018 period, supported by the National Liberation Party branch.
+Orozco again ran for president in 2014, obtaining around 1% of the vote.
+The party nevertheless increased its congressional representation to two seats, won by lawyer Gonzalo Ramírez Zamora and pastor Abelino Esquivel Quesada.
+Ramírez was later elected president of the Legislative Assembly for the 2017-2018 term with support from sectors of the PLN, and was eventually re-elected to Congress through the Sovereign People's Party in 2026.

-During the mandatory party structures renovation process for the 2017–2018 election campaign, the party divided between Orozco supporters and critics.
-Orozco critics, led by both party congressmen at that moment, Gonzalo Ramírez and Abelino Esquivel, won the process, so Orozco and his supporters left the party, and did not join any other for that election.
-At the end, Ramírez tendency, considered pro-PLN, took control of the party, also excluding Esquivel's tendency from the party conduction and candidate lists.
-With both Orozco and Esquivel center-leftist tendencies out of the race, journalist Stephanie Campos was elected as presidential candidate and former liberacionista right-wing Congressman Daniel Gallardo Monge as its head of list.
-Finally, the party got very weak results and couldn't maintain any seat in Congress.
+During the mandatory party reorganization process ahead of the 2018 election, internal divisions emerged between supporters and opponents of Orozco.
+The faction opposed to Orozco, led by Ramírez and Esquivel, prevailed in the internal restructuring process.
+Orozco and his supporters subsequently left the party and did not join another political organization for that election cycle.
+Ramírez's faction, generally regarded as closer to the PLN, assumed control of the party and later sidelined Esquivel's faction from party leadership and candidate selection.
+With both the Orozco and Esquivel factions excluded, journalist Stephanie Campos became the party's presidential candidate, while former PLN deputy Daniel Gallardo Monge headed its legislative ticket.
+The party obtained poor electoral results and failed to retain representation in the Legislative Assembly.

-The party holds very conservative beliefs and is directed toward the evangelical Christian minority, opposing such subjects as abortion, same-sex marriage, marijuana legalization and violent video games.
+The party was characterized by socially conservative positions associated with Costa Rica's evangelical Christian minority.
+It opposed abortion, same-sex marriage, marijuana legalization, and violent video games.